 ‘Mark’ is an element taken from the original logo that is simplified and is used when relevant (i.e t-shirt or media icon)

 Maintaining consistency when simplifying doesn’t have to be complicated.
 Keep the essential parts of the logo that can be easily recognised.
 Look at keeping the exact colour palette within the responsive set and any text to keep the same typography.
 This will help to not confuse your target audience or make people think it’s two separate brands.

 Maximise legibility and create multiple variants that can be used with different circumstances.
 Consider everything the logo might be used for.
-Historically, logos would be simplified for stamps, promotional pens and newspaper.
+Historically, a logo design would be simplified for stamps, promotional pens and newspapers.
 Today we see the diversity of responsive logos when we see the differentiation between logos on shirts, email, billboards and many other platforms.

 Creating a responsive design really helps to move your brand forward.
 Next time you commission a designer or a client comes asking for a logo design – it’s worth speaking to them about responsive design.